-The Board is committed to maintaining a sound system of internal control in the Group and is pleased to provide the Statement on Risk Management and Internal Control ("Statement"), which outlines the nature and scope of risk management and internal control of the Group during the financial year ended 31 December 2021.
+The Board is committed to maintaining a sound system of internal control in the Group and is pleased to provide the Statement on Risk Management and Internal Control ("Statement"), which outlines the nature and scope of risk management and internal control of the Company and its subsidiaries ("the Group") during the financial year ended 31 December 2022 ("FYE2022").

-This Statement is made by the Board of Directors pursuant to Paragraph 15.26(b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and after taking into consideration of the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers ("Guidelines") and taking into consideration the recommendations of the Malaysian Code on Corporate Governance.
+This Statement is made by the Board pursuant to Paragraph 15.26(b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and after taking into consideration of the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers ("Guidelines") and taking into consideration the recommendations of the Malaysian Code on Corporate Governance.